adelenelai/adelenelai.github.io/_posts/2023-09-03-reflections-software.md

 > My PhD used cheminformatics to **identify and manage unknown chemical pollutants in the environment**.
 > During my PhD, I wrote a [cheminformatics algorithm named after a pineapple](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-022-00663-y),
 > reviewed [UVCBs](https://pubs.acs.org/doi/10.1021/acs.est.2c00321), and supported [Luxembourgish](https://pubs.acs.org/doi/10.1021/acsenvironau.1c00008) and [Swiss](https://enveurope.springeropen.com/articles/10.1186/s12302-021-00475-1) authorities, helping them identify chemicals in their waters.
-> Inspired by colleagues at the Steinbeck Group, I also dipped my toes into the world of natural products and yapped about it [here](https://adelenel.ai/sugarfreecoconut/).
+> Inspired by colleagues at the Steinbeck Group, I also dipped my toes into the world of natural products and wrote about it [here](https://adelenelai.github.io/2022/04/20/sugarfreecoconut.html).

 Not long ago, I joined a small company here in Luxembourg called [WEO](https://www.linkedin.com/company/weo-water/).